Signs of Depression in Teens

 Signs of Depression in Teens: What to Look For

-If your teen has recently revealed significant distress, problems at school or home, in social activities, and in other aspects of life, they may be struggling with depression.
-In order to know for sure, you’ll want to look for these signs and symptoms for teenage depression: ⁸
+If your teen has recently revealed significant distress, problems at school or home, in social activities, and in other aspects of life, they may struggle with depression.
+To know for sure, you’ll want to look for these signs and symptoms of teenage depression: ⁸

 Behavioral Changes